tkweon426/craip_2025f_g4/README.md

 **Points**: 20 points (relative grading among teams)

 **Evaluation Process**:
-The TAs will create 3 robot trajectory datasets using `rosbag2`.
+The TAs will create 3 robot trajectory datasets using `ros bag`.
 Your localization module will be tested on these pre-recorded trajectories, and its output will be compared against ground truth poses.

 **Evaluation Metrics**:

 1. **Frequency**: Your localization node must publish pose estimates at **≥15 Hz**
    - This ensures real-time performance for navigation
-   - Lower frequencies will result in point deductions
+   - Lower frequency will result in point deductions

 2. **Accuracy**: Measured using **Absolute Trajectory Error (ATE)**
    - Metric: Median ATE across all trajectory points